CLIENT PROJECT

 Challenges

-The trust's offline presence, newness, and lack of brand identity restricted its reach, leading to a lack of donations, which, in turn, limited its activities.
+The trust's 0% digital presence and 100% reliance on word-of-mouth, newness, and lack of brand identity restricted its reach, leading to a lack of donations, which in turn, limited its activities.

 Goals